 Gallbladder disease: If you use hormonal contraceptives you have a greater risk of developing gallbladder disease requiring surgery within the first year of use.
 The risk may double after 4 or 5 years of use.
 Talk to your doctor if you have any concerns.

 Liver disease: Although uncommon, the use of hormonal contraceptives has been associated with liver problems, including liver tumours.
 See your doctor as soon as possible if you develop signs of liver problems such as yellow eyes or skin, abdominal pain, dark urine, pale stools, or itchy skin.

 Regular checkups: Physical examinations and follow-up visits should be done yearly by your doctor.

 Return to fertility: After stopping birth control pills, you should delay pregnancy until at least one normal, spontaneous cycle has occurred in order to date the pregnancy.
 An alternative birth control method (e.g., condoms) should be used during this time.
 If you do not menstruate for 6 months or more after stopping birth control pills, notify your doctor.

-Sexually transmitted infections (STIs): Birth control pills do not protect against STIs, including HIV/AIDS.
-For protection against these, it is advisable to use latex condoms.
+Sexually transmitted infections (STIs): Birth control pills do not protect against sexually transmitted infections, including HIV/AIDS.
+For protection against these, use latex condoms.

-Pregnancy: Birth control pills should not be taken during pregnancy.
+Pregnancy: The hormones in birth control pills can affect the developing fetus if taken by a woman who is pregnant.
 If you become pregnant while taking birth control pills, contact your doctor.